 07-96 STATE ORGANIZATION AND GENERAL ADMINISTRATION 2700.6

-2700.6
+2700.6 Annual Report on Home and Community-Based Services Waivers (Form HCFA-372 and Form HCFA-372(S)).--

 A. Legal Background and Authority for Home and Community-Based Services Waivers.--Section 2176 of Public Law 97-35, OBRA of 1981, added §1915(c) to the Act.
 The section authorizes the Secretary to waive certain Medicaid statutory limitations in order to allow a State to cover a broad array of home and community-based services that an individual may need in order to avoid institutionalization.
 Section 2176 provided that a State with an approved waiver may be reimbursed for home and community-based services provided to individuals who would otherwise require the level of care provided in a SNF or ICF, the cost of which could be paid under the State plan.
 Section 9502 of Public Law 99-272, COBRA of 1985, permitted States to also offer home and community-based services to ventilator-dependent individuals who require a hospital level of care.
 Section 9411 of Public Law 99-509, OBRA of 1986, further expanded the waiver authority by permitting States to provide Medicaid covered home and community-based services to low income individuals who, but for the provision of such services, would require Medicaid care in a hospital.
-Section 4211 of §§
+Section 4211 of Public Law 100-203, OBRA of 1987, combined SNF and ICF benefits into a single nursing facility (NF) benefit effective October 1, 1990.
+Section 411 of Public Law 100-360, Medicare Catastrophic Coverage Act of 1988, increased the number of recipients who could be served in a model home and community-based waiver from 50 to 200.
+Section 8437 of Public Law 100-647, the Technical and Miscellaneous Revenue Act of 1988, removed the requirement for institutionalization prior to receiving home and community-based services under an illness or condition-specific waiver.
+Section 4741 of Public Law 101-508, OBRA of 1990 clarified:

+o The definition of room and board (§4742 (a), (c), (d) and (e), respectively);

+o That a State with a home and community-based waiver for recipients with mental retardation or a related condition, with clients in an ICF/MR terminated from the Medicaid program, could disregard the reduction in the number of beds at the facility;

+o That the Secretary has no authority to limit the number of hours of respite care that a State may offer under a budget-neutral home and community-based services waiver; and

+o That States with operational home and community-based waivers for individuals with mental retardation or related conditions could make adjustments in their utilization and expenditure estimates to reflect the implementation of the preadmission screening and annual resident review program (PASARR) under nursing home reform legislation (OBRA of 1987).

+Once granted, waivers under §1915(c) of the Act are in effect for an initial term of 3 years and may be renewed for an additional 5-year period.

-The Secretary may approve a waiver renewal if the State requests renewal, the determines that the State met all of the assurances for the prior waiver period.
-Section 1915(e) of the Act, as amended by §2175 of OBRA 1981 and §§ Coverage Act of 1988, Public law 100-360, provides that the Secretary must monitor the implementation of the waivers granted to determine if the requirements of the waivers are being met.
+The Secretary may approve a waiver renewal if the State requests renewal, the request meets the statutory and regulatory requirements, and the Secretary determines that the State met all of the assurances for the prior waiver period.
+Section 1915(e) of the Act, as amended by §2175 of OBRA 1981 and redesignated as §1915(f)(1) by §411(k)(17) of the Medicare Catastrophic Coverage Act of 1988, Public law 100-360, provides that the Secretary must monitor the implementation of the waivers granted to determine if the requirements of the waivers are being met.
 States are required to annually

 Rev. 87 2-231